MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

   Starting in Windows PowerShell 3.0, **Where-Object** adds comparison operators as parameters in a **Where-Object** command.
   Unless specified, all operators are case-insensitive.
-  Prior to Windows PowerShell 3.0, the comparison operators in the Windows PowerShell language could be used only in script blocks.
+  Prior to Windows PowerShell 3.0, the comparison operators in the PowerShell language could be used only in script blocks.

-## Examples
+## EXAMPLES

 ### Example 1: Get stopped services